Zachary Wentz: Return to Impact/Total Nonstop Action Wrestling (2023–2026)

 At Genesis on January 19, 2025, Wentz and Miguel failed to defeat TNA World Tag Team Champions The Hardys (Matt Hardy and Jeff Hardy) for the titles.
 Later that night, it was announced that Wentz and Miguel will face NXT Tag Team Champions Nathan Frazer and Axiom for the titles (Wentz and Miguel were supposed to challenge for the titles in October 2024 but Miguel had to undergo an unexpected surgery) on the January 23 episode of Impact!, where they lost after Lee and his new allies Tyriek Igwe and Tyson Dupont interfered in the match.
 On the January 30 and February 6 episodes of Impact!, Wentz and Miguel ran out to save Ace Austin from Lee, Igwe and Dupont after Austin's matches against Lee and Dupont respectively.
 Despite their past differences, Austin joined The Rascalz in their feud against Lee.
 At Sacrifice on March 14, The Rascalz and Austin defeated Lee, Igwe and Dupont in a "Lucha Rules" six-man tag team match to end the feud.
 On the July 3 episode of Impact!, Miguel was scheduled to face Nic Nemeth but was later reported as sidelined due to a hernia injury.
 Wentz replaced Miguel and was accompanied by Reed, who reunited with The Rascalz in the process.
 At Turning Point on November 14, The Rascalz reunited with the now reverted Dezmond Xavier to defeat The System (Brian Myers, Eddie Edwards, JDC, and Moose) in an eight-man tag team match.

+On January 13, 2026, it was reported that all four members of The Rascalz's contracts had expired and TNA elected not to opt-in, making them free agents.